 We have seen in the introduction (Chapter 1) that behind its apparent simple form, the water molecule has many intriguing properties.
 Among them, the ability to form hydrogen bonds is what allows water to be at the same time the matrix of life on Earth and ubiquitous in its solid form.
 Indeed, ice is present on Earth in many forms such as snow on the ground or ice clouds in the upper troposphere and lower stratosphere, and presents a large surface for chemical interaction with trace gases present in the atmosphere.
 The surface of the ice acts as a platform for heterogeneous chemistry and studies have reported that it can significantly influence the chemical equilibria in the atmosphere.
 Close to its melting point, ice exhibits surface disorder, which we describe with a Quasi-Liquid Layer (QLL) on its surface.
-This property allows the surface of the ice to dissociate acids and protonate bases which are present in the atmosphere in trace amounts.
-The introduction also provides insights into synchrotron based X-ray excited electron spectroscopy which is an ideal surface technique to study the QLL and the adsorption of trace species on the surface of the ice.
+This property allows the surface of the ice acts and provides insights into synchrotron based X-ray excited electron spectroscopy which is an ideal surface technique to study the QLL and the adsorption of trace species on the surface of the ice.